sjmichae/phylobio_final_project/readme.md

 SLC41A1	Mg2+ out, Na+ in	human	1, 2	5.5	2	11	homomer	1	1
 ALR1	Mg2+, also Ni2+, Mn2+, Zn2+, Co2+	human	2	2	5	10	homomer	2	1

-I simplified the table by limiting the organism column to human or bacteria and removing references to specific locations of the human ion channels.
-I also removed the the familial column as it effectively served as a prior.

 The tools I used were...
 See analysis files at (links to analysis files).